cyphergames/UltraLiteDB/README.md

 ## Major features missing from LiteDB

-- Due to reflection limitations, there is no automatic POCO mapper.
-You must manually convert your data to and from BSON format.
-It's an inconvenience, especially if you have many object types of deep complex object trees.
-On the other hand, it's an opportunity to carefully consider your data's encoding, with an eye towards forwards binary compatibility.
 - Due to linq limitations, there are no expressions.
 Queries and indexes are limited to simple top level fields only.
 - Thread and file locking overhead has been removed, databases must be accessed from a single thread, which should not be an issue in Unity.
 - File storage and streaming have been removed as not needed in a Unity setting.